How To Clad Your Van: A Guide to Campervan Cladding

 • Cladding Clips (optional)

-Before you start attaching the cladding, there's some prep work you'll need to do.
-You're going to want to build a wooden substructure.
+The first step of the prep work you must carry out is building a wooden substructure.
 This is what you'll be attaching the cladding to.
 To create this frame, attach flexible wooden batten to the interior of the campervan walls at regular intervals by screwing them into the van's metal pillars.

 Carpeting Door and Window Edges